girish979/Distributed-E-Commerce-System/docs/3 Kafka.md

 `docker-compose up --build -d`

-This will now start your CockroachDB, Node.js microservices, Zookeeper, and Kafka.
+This will now start CockroachDB, Node.js microservices, Zookeeper, and Kafka.

 Step 4: Connect Node.js Microservices to Kafka

-Next, let’s connect your microservices to Kafka.
+Next, let’s connect microservices to Kafka.
 We’ll use the kafkajs package in Node.js, which is a popular and easy-to-use Kafka client.

 Step 4.1: Install Kafka Client (kafkajs) in Node.js